 You might know I’m not actually that good at gardening, so gaffes come thick and fast.
 Some of you might have your own examples of this one…

 7. Listen to the locals.
-After I moved into my husband’s house on the shores of the Firth of Forth in Scotland three years ago, I excitedly planned to grow herbaceous perennials in a front bed.
+After I moved into my husband’s house on the shores of the Firth of Forth in Scotland some years ago, I excitedly planned to grow herbaceous perennials in a front bed.
 Mr Murdoch who’s pruned the gnarly old hebes, phormiums and olearias in this garden for 20 years offered his advice:

 The wind, he said, would be a problem.
 Not joking as it turns out.
 Here’s how my newly planted bed looked during its first summer.